xvik/dropwizard-guicey/src/doc/docs/guide/installers.md

 * `BindingInstaller` allows custom guice bindings.
 If installer doesn't implement this interface sinmple `bind(type)` will be called to register in guice.
 * `TypeInstaller` used for registration based on type (no instance created during installation).
 * `InstanceInstaller` used for instance registration.
 Instance created using `injector.getInstance(type)`.
-* `JerseyInstaller` used for registration of bindings in HK context.
+* `JerseyInstaller` used for registration of bindings in HK2 context.

 Note that extensions may use `@LazyBinding` annotation.
 In general case such extensions will not be registered in guice.
 In case of `BindingInstaller`, special hint will be passed and installer should decide how to handle it (may throw exception as not supported).